tracelabs/gumshoe/README.md

 ### Vision:

-- Ultimately, the findings package will contain a vast amount of finding implementations, each with their version of the Investigate() method, which produces 0 or more findings which will be recursively Investigate()d.
+- Ultimately, the [finding](https://github.com/tracelabs/gumshoe/tree/master/finding) package will contain a vast amount of implementations, each with their version of the Investigate() method, which produces 0 or more findings (of the same, or of other types).
+The produced findings are Investigate()d, and the pattern continues recursively.

 ### Proposed Design: